paulvanbladel/MartenBackend/README.md

 ```

 ### how to run via docker
-on your docker host (e.g. a linux ubuntu machine or VM), from the project folder/MartenBackend.ConsoleApp of this github project:
+on your docker host (e.g. a linux ubuntu machine or VM), from the project folder:

 ```
 sudo docker-compose up